in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 ### myBatis

-MyBatis removes the need for manually writing code to set parameters and retrieve results.
-It provides simple XML or Annotation based configuration to map Java POJOs to database.
+MyBatis eliminates the requirement to write code to configure parameters and receive results.
+It allows you to link Java POJOs to databases using easy XML or Annotation-based setup.

 We compare the approaches used to write queries below: